tarungupta96/UserSignUpLogin/README.md

 ## Routes

-Here are the Routes that I used:
+Here are the Routes used:

 |     Path                 |               Descriptions                       |
 |:-------------------------|:-------------------------------------------------|